r1pk/filmtab-server/README.md

   }
   video: {
     url: string - address to the currently playing video
+    subtitles: string - string containing subtitles for the video
     playing: boolean - status of the currently set video
     progress: number - number of seconds that elapsed from the beginning of the video (until the last update)
     updateTimestamp: number - time at which a video object was changed by, for example, a play/pause action